Analysis of the Poem "Byzantium" by W.B.Yeats

 Yeats developed this initial scene into a five stanza dream-like drama that is packed with symbols, allusion and visual strangeness.
 It has a sister poem 'Sailing to Byzantium' published earlier in 1925.

-Although the reader is aware of being grounded in some sort of historic city - Byzantium started life as a Greek colony before becoming Constantinople under the Romans and is now modern Istanbul - the feeling persists that this could all be someone's nightmare laid bare in the imagination of Yeats.
+Although the reader is aware of being grounded in some sort of historic city - Byzantium started life as a Greek colony before becoming Constantinople under the Romans and is now modern Istanbul - the feeling persists that this could all be someone's exuberant dream laid bare in the imagination of Yeats.

 The narrative is both impersonal and personal; the speaker commentates from a distance then comes closer to the reader with detailed first person description.
 There are repeated words, ambiguous phrases, allusions to mythology, real experiences and unreal experiences all kept under control by long and shorter, mostly iambic, rhyming lines.